DataDog/integrations-extras/steadybit/README.md

 ## Overview

-[Steadybit][1] is a chaos-engineering platform allowing you to simulate turbulent conditions in a controlled way to improve system reliability and guide your organization to better incident management.
+[Steadybit][1] is a chaos-engineering platform allowing you to simulate turbulent conditions in a controlled way, to improve system reliability and guide your organization to better incident management.

 Through this integration, you can leverage Datadog information within chaos-engineering experiments and see chaos-engineering activity in the form of events within Datadog.